 DMA output triggers also connect to digital system interconnects (DSI) and some DSI signals connect to the trigger multiplexer inputs.
 Trigger outputs routing to other DMA channels or other peripheral trigger inputs is achieved using the trigger multiplexer.
-Refer to the Trigger Multiplexer Block chapter on page 273.
+See the "Trigger multiplexer block" on page 314.